MacMiniVault/Mac-Scripts/vpnscript/vpnscript-UPDATING.md

-# NOTICE FOR UPDATING SERVER.APP WITH VPN CONFIG
+# NOTICE FOR UPDATING SERVER.APP or OS X WITH VPN CONFIG
 ===========
-If VPN stops connecting or routing client traffic after upgrading Server.app be sure to try a few things:
+If VPN stops connecting or routing client traffic after upgrading Server.app or OS X be sure to try a few things:

 + Reboot
 + Turn VPN off and on